BloodAxe/Camera-intrinsics-database/README.md

 You can help this project by taking a sequence of photos (Ten photos is usually enough) of one of the calibration patterns with your mobile device.
 The pattern images can be found under Patterns directory.
 Just print it on A4 paper and take a series of photos from different angles.
 Feel free to send them in zip-arhive to ekhvedchenya@gmail.com.
 Your participation will be noted in contributors list.
 Also you can ask me for a write-access to repository.
+Calibration pattern can be found under Patterns directory of this repo.

 To Do
 ==========================